jrie/wicked/README.md

 To save memory, the feature to read in the data into RAM is commented out, but can be easily reenabled if desired by readding the data and target attributes in the structs >word< and >wikiTag< and uncommet the strcpy's in addWord and addWikiTag.
 Please be aware that freeing this RAM is commented out too in >freeXMLCollection< and >freeXMLCollectionTag<.

-## Why is it so slow?
-Parsing an 100 MB wikipedia example dumb (enwik8) from Hutter Prize, took between 8 and 12 seconds.
-But this is only possible when the word data in the >addWord< function is not checked for existing words in the "data/words.txt" fill - which is at present the case.

-This was already a preparation for possible data compression, but this can be turned of.

 ##Origin of "enwik8_small"

 "enwik8_small" is a cut out of the wikipedia dump "enwik8" file of the Hutter Prize.
 Since "enwik8" is 100 MB huge, I cant provide it directly, so for testing the "enwik8_small" has to be sufficient.